lavlavv29/BeyondWords/README.md

 # beyond_words

-BeyondWords is a mobile application-based project done with Flutter.
-The main function is to do ASL recognition by detecting hand movements in users.
+BeyondWords is an innovative mobile application-based project done with Flutter that enables users to communicate with ASL (American Sign Language) more efficiently.
+That being said, its main function is to do ASL recognition by detecting hand movements in users.
+With gesture detection technology, the app can identify users' hand and finger gestures with high accuracy, translate them into text, and provide the right meaning according to the context.

 ## Getting Started